 This course studies the role of sport and the relationships between sport and society, both historically and in contemporary society.
 This course will examine how sport arises from and can contribute to community; how sport might be a reflection of society; and whether it can shape society sometimes toward a more level playing field.
 Prerequisite: SO-201

 SO-215: Death and Dying

 A sociological and psychological exploration of issues surrounding death and bereavement such as grief, funerals, euthanasia, suicide and the dying patient.
-Prerequisite: S0-201 include the family's historical development and changing structure, child rearing practices, and marriage and divorce.
-Prerequisite: EN-060 and SO-201
+Prerequisite: SO-201

 SO-216: Sociology of the Family